circonus/irondb-docs/monitoring.md

 seconds.

 ## Monitor Module

+**This module is still in development.
+Names of metrics and tags may change without warning.**

 The internal monitor module exports all of the same statistics (both application and libmtev framework) as the JSON endpoints above.
 It records them